Skip to main content

 2. Medical Malpractice: If the Loss of Consortium arises from medical malpractice, the statute of limitations is generally two and a half years from the date of the malpractice or from the end of continuous treatment rendered by the party you intend to sue.

-3. Wrongful Death: In wrongful death cases, the statute of limitations for filing a Loss of Consortium claim is typically two years from the date of death.
+3. Wrongful Death: In wrongful death cases, the statute of limitations is two years from the date of death under EPTL 5-4.1.
+However, note that loss of consortium damages are not recoverable in New York wrongful death actions — only pecuniary losses are available.

 4. Discovery Rule: New York has limited applications of the "discovery rule," which starts the clock when the injury is discovered, or reasonably should have been discovered, rather than when the accident occurred.

 6. Exceptions: Some circumstances might extend or shorten the standard statute of limitations.
-Consult a legal expert to understand how these exceptions could apply to your specific case.
+Consult a knowledgeable attorney to understand how these exceptions could apply to your specific case.

 7. Importance of Timely Action: Failing to file your Loss of Consortium claim within the designated timeframe can result in the loss of your right to seek compensation.
 It's essential to act promptly.